johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-06-25-azure-devops-pull-requests-dynamic-required-reviewers/index.md

 In this post, we've seen how to dynamically assign required reviewers for a pull request in Azure DevOps using build validations and the Azure DevOps API brought together with a little TypeScript.
 By co-opting your existing build validation pipeline, you can ensure that the code is reviewed by the appropriate people before it is merged into the main branch.

 Use this.
-Make your risk folk and auditors happy!
+Make your risk and audit teams happy!